Take Care of Yourself When You Take Care of Others

 • Changes in appetite, weight or both

-• Denial about your loved one’s health problem
+• Denial about their loved one’s health problem

-• Anger or frustration toward the person in your care
+• Anger or frustration toward the person in their care

 Self Care

-If you suffer from burnout, find ways to take care of yourself.
+If you suffer from burnout, find ways to care for yourself.
 Here are a few ways you can stay healthy:

 • Accept help.
-List the ways others can lighten your load.
-Let helpers choose what they would like to do.
-They could pick up groceries or take your loved one for a walk.
+List ways others can lighten your work load.
+Helpers can choose what they would like to do.
+They might volunteer to pick up groceries or take your loved one for a walk.

 • Be kind to yourself.
 It's normal to feel guilty sometimes.
 No one is a "perfect" caregiver.
 Believe that you are doing the best you can at any given time.